Interstate 95 in New Jersey: Routing through Central New Jersey: Somerset Freeway

 The location of I-95 in the Trenton area had not been finalized when the route was first designated.
 The BPR preferred using the Trenton Freeway (US 1 and Route 174), which was completed to Whitehead Road, but New Jersey and Pennsylvania proposed using the Scudder Falls Bridge and its approach (Route 129), opened in 1961 to Scotch Road, due in part to low design standards of the Trenton Freeway.
 As a result, I-95 was routed to use the Scudder Falls Bridge approach.
 The approach to the Scudder Falls Bridge was extended in 1974, northeast to the planned interchange with the new I-95 freeway, and then east to US 1 as I-295.

-From the I-95/I-295 loop around Trenton, the free routing of I-95 in New Jersey, was to divert from the loop between the Route 31 and Federal City Road exits in Hopewell Township.
+From the I-95/I-295 loop around Trenton, the routing was to divert from the loop between the Route 31 and Federal City Road exits in Hopewell Township.
 Then, the highway was to intersect CR 546 and US 206 before coming to I-287 in Piscataway.
 There was also meant to be a small connector roughly 1 mi in length connecting I-95 with I-287 from the north and designated Interstate 695 (I-695).
 (The I-695 designation, along with I-95's alignment in Piscataway, was dropped when I-695's own alignment became the preferred routing for I-95 to a full three-way interchange with I-287 in Franklin Township.)

 At this point, the freeway would have continued northeastward through the western parts of Elizabeth and Newark, then terminate at the northern terminus of the New Jersey Turnpike at Ridgefield, but it was instead decided to route I-95 along the New Jersey Turnpike through North Jersey.